 Now that you have some background info on what’s in this study, here’s the chord etude.
 Take your time, working it in 2, 4, or 8-bar phrases as needed until you’re ready to play the study as a whole.

-There’s a backing track included below, bass and drums only, that you can use to practice along on your own in the woodshed.
+There’s a backing track included below, bass and drums only, that you can use to practice along.

 Leave a comment below for questions or feedback!